kemitchell/irs-form-1023/schedule-c.md

 #### a

 Do you or will you carry on a formal program of medical training or medical research?
-If “Yes,” describe such programs, including the type of programs offered, the scope of such programs, and affiliations with other hospitals or medical care providers with which you carry on the medical training or research programs.
+If "Yes," describe such programs, including the type of programs offered, the scope of such programs, and affiliations with other hospitals or medical care providers with which you carry on the medical training or research programs.